Nanotechnology in food

 What is nanotechnology?

-Nanotechnology is the manufacture and use of materials and structures in very small sizes - at the 'nanometre scale'.
+Engineered nanotechnology is a developing science.
+It is the manufacture and use of materials and structures in very small sizes.
+This means those using the 'nanometre scale'.
 A nanometre is one millionth of a millimetre.

 Research into nanotechnology

-The Food Standards Agency (FSA) has carried out research into new ways in which nanotechnology might be used in the UK.
+The Food Standards Agency (FSA) has carried out research into new ways in which nanotechnology might affect food in the UK.
 The research considered:

-- the potential chemical migration into food when the technology was used for materials and articles in contact with food
+- the potential chemical migration into food when materials and articles in contact with food use the technology

 - the possible use of nanomaterials as food additives or ingredients